Sarathisme/google-webscraper/README.md

   2. The <b>cli</b> branch is the command line implementation of the webscraper

 #### BeautifulSoup4 library is used for the web scraping purpose

+#### To install: Open terminal and type "chmod +x install" and then run "install" on the terminal

+chmod +x install.sh
+./install.sh